artefactual/archivematica-docs/admin-manual/installation/installation.rst

 8. Install the Archivematica packages

+There are a number of environment variables that Archivematica recognizes which can be used to alter how it is configured.
+For the full list, see the `Dashboard install README`_, the `MCPClient install README`_, and the `MCPServer install README`_.

-If you are planning running Archivematica in headless mode (i.e., without Elasticsearch), then set the relevant environment variables to ``false``.
-(See the `Dashboard install README`_, the `MCPClient install README`_, and the `MCPServer install README`_ for a complete description of the available environment variables.
+If you are planning running Archivematica in indexless mode (i.e., without Elasticsearch), then set the relevant environment variables to ``false``.

 .. code:: bash